- Components and definition of the hydrologic cycle

 When one cone of depression intersects another cone of depression or a barrier feature like an impermeable mountain block, drawdown is intensified.
 When a cone of depression intersects a recharge zone, the cone of depression is lessened.

 The recharge area is where surface water enters an aquifer through the process of infiltration.
-Recharge areas are generally the topographically highest areas for an aquifer.
+Recharge areas are generally the topographically highest location of an aquifer.
 They are characterized by losing streams and sediment or rock that allows infiltration into the subsurface.
 Recharge areas mark the beginning of groundwater flow paths.

 In the Basin and Range region, the recharge zones for the unconsolidated aquifers of the valley areas are along the valley margins, near the foothills of the mountains.
 In Salt Lake Valley, as mountain streams leave the mountainous areas, they lose water to the gravel-rich deltaic deposits of ancient Lake Bonneville.

 Recharge can be induced through the aquifer management practice of aquifer storage and recovery.
 Injection wells and infiltration galleries (basins) allow for humans to increase the rate of recharge into an aquifer system .
 Injection wells pump water into an aquifer.
 Injection wells are regulated by state and federal governments to ensure that the injected water is not negatively impacting the quality or supply of the existing groundwater in the aquifer.
 Some aquifers are capable of storing significant quantities of water, allowing water managers to use the aquifer system like a surface reservoir.
 Water is stored in the aquifer during periods of low water demand and high water supply and later extracted during times of high water demand and low water supply.